 23. Para 4-2 What situations were the COC designed for?

-24. Para 4-2 Who should assume the leadership role in IP situations with Military, DOD Civilians and Contractors and why?
+24. Para 4-2 Who should assume the leadership role in IP situations and why?

 25. Para 4-3 How many levels of COC training are there?

 26. Para 4-3 Where are Commanders required to document the level of PR training for every Soldier?

 A: In the Digital Training Management System (DTMS).